MuziLee-x/EduFL/README.md

 # EduFL

 This is our implementation for manuscript 'EduFL'.
-The released code is for review.
+The released code is for peer review.

 # Datasets